elif-data/Churn-Analysis-with-R/Churn-Analysis.md

-Customer Churn Analysis (Ongoing Project)
+A Tutorial: Customer Churn Data Analysis
 ================

 We are looking at a customer churn data set for a Telecom company and we